exasim-project/FoamAdapter/doc/gettingStarted.rst

     cmake --list-presets # To list existing presets

-To build NeoFOAM for production use, you can use the following commands:
+To build FoamAdapter for production use, you can use the following commands:

    .. code-block:: bash